samchristywork/samchristywork/README.md

 |<img src="https://s-christy.com/icons/c.png"      height=20></img> [terminal-calendar](https://github.com/samchristywork/terminal-calendar)                      |A calendar application for the terminal.                                                    |

 ## Graphics

+These programs either have a graphical front-end or visual output.
+I prefer GTK+3.0 for Linux GUI programming, but I generally use wxWidgets if I need something even remotely cross-platform.

 |Repository                                                                                                                                                       |Description                                                                                 |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|
 |<img src="https://s-christy.com/icons/c.png"      height=20></img> [dsml2](https://github.com/samchristywork/dsml2)                                              |An interpreter for a JSON-based language that I use to typeset documents.                   |